 The first two pictures in the Gallery are aerial views of our condo complex.
 It is hard to appreciate how close we are to the Gulf and bay without seeing it from the air.
-Our condo sits on a VERY narrow strip of sand, which gives us the unique advantage of being direct oceanfront and having an unobstructed view of the beach and Gulf of Mexico from every room except the guest bedroom.
-You can enjoy a direct view of the bay inlet from our guest bedroom and east balcony.
+Our condo sits on a VERY narrow strip of sand This unique location provides you with direct water views from every room.

 Sunsets From our Lanai